saylesss88/nix-book/src/Understanding_Nix_Functions_2.md

 2 **Inner Function:** `name: "${prefix}, ${name}!"`

+- The inner function retains access to the outer function's arguments via lexical scope.

 - Takes one argument: `name`.

 - Its body uses both its own argument (`name`) and the argument from the